Four-day working week trial at Perpetual Guardian a success, boss wants to make it permanent

 Barnes says that the trial shows that the reduced hours, in fact, had no impact on staff fulfilling their weekly tasks.

 "Our leadership team reported that there was broadly no change in company outputs pre and during the trial.
-They perceived no reduction in job performance and the survey data showed a marginal increase across most teams," Barnes says.
+They perceived no reduction in job performance and the survey data showed a marginal increase across most teams."

 Barnes believes this is important in starting a broader conversation across the New Zealand workforce, particularly in light of the OECD's two-yearly review of the economy showing that New Zealand lags well below leading countries in terms of productivity.